 A physician is on call 24 hours a day, 7 days a week.
 For more information about referring a patient to the BMT Program at Northside, please call (404) 255-1930.

 Northside Hospital offers state-of-the-art facilities for BMT and leukemia care.

-The NSH-BMT inpatient unit is a state-of-the-art closed, hepafiltered facility used solely for BMT and leukemia patients.
-This 36-bed unit has private rooms, a specialized pharmacy with the capabilities to mix complex chemotherapy regimens, dedicated family room and exercise room.
+Our dedicated BMT inpatient unit is a state-of-the-art closed, heap-filtered facility used solely for BMT and leukemia patients.
+This 36-bed unit has private rooms, a specialized pharmacy with the capabilities to mix complex chemotherapy regimens, a dedicated family room and an exercise room.
 Nursing and mid-level practitioners undergo extensive annual training and competency.

 The BMT Program at Northside Hospital is one of the largest clinical transplant programs in the United States, serving patients undergoing bone marrow/stem cell transplant therapy and providing primary leukemia treatment.
 We perform the following types of transplants:

 The BMT Program at Northside Hospital meets the criteria of “an excellent transplant center” per guidelines established by the American Society for Blood and Marrow Transplantation, the Foundation for Cellular Therapy and the National Marrow Donor Program, are three BMT governing organizations that provide patients and family members with detailed information on how to identify an excellent transplant center through outstanding survival outcomes, experienced/trained staff, comprehensive quality management program and state-of-the-art facilities.

 [*1] Reported outcome data from bethematch.org.
 This survival information includes only patients who received their first allogeneic transplant between January 1, 2011 and December 31, 2013 using unrelated or related donors, and who had reported follow-up.

 [*2] Final 2015 Transplant Center Specific Survival Report, December 16, 2015